• Templates

 Create a Morning Routine

-Christie Love suggests that it could be something as simple as an early start with a coffee and no TV: "So for me, instead of having a Starbucks run for my morning latte, I make my own coffee, and I don't even turn on the TV.
-I walk straight to my office, and write in my planner what important tasks I want to focus on that day.
-I also note any appointments or errands I might have to take care of and plan out my day, including my workout."
+Christie Love suggests that it could be something as simple as an early start with coffee and no TV: “So for me, instead of having a Starbucks run for my morning latte, I make my own coffee, and I don't even turn on the TV.
+I walk straight to my office and write in my planner what important tasks I want to focus on that day.
+I also note any appointments or errands I might have to take care of and plan out my day, including my workout.”

 morning-routine-to-stay-focused